HayunKwon/promptfaceweb/README.md

 ### face size threshold
 Default face size threshold in streaming is `130`.
 So I thought that threshold doesn't fit every resolutions like smaller size resolution and bigger size resolution.
 Here is an example resolution.

-height x weight (View camera shots long vertically)
+height x width (View camera shots long vertically)
 - 1920 x 1080
   - I think FHD size resolution is optimized for default threshold, 130.
   - When it is MFS(Medium Full Shot, 3/4 shot), the face area is about 2%.